 If you’d like to help non-native English speakers learn English, there are plenty of online platforms where you can teach ESL classes.

 EF hires part-time ESL teachers.
-Applicants must be native English speakers from the US or the UK, and they must hold a Bachelor’s degree and have some teaching or related experience.
+Applicants must be native English speakers from the US or the UK, hold a bachelor’s degree, and have some teaching or related experience.
 Teachers can earn up to $20 per hour to start through a combination of base fees and incentives.
-EF also has high school teaching jobs in subjects like
+EF also has high school teaching jobs in subjects like chemistry, biology, sociology, and more.

-VIPKID hires individuals with a Bachelor’s degree and some sort of experience with kids to teach English online to Chinese students.
-The pay is $14.00-$22.00 per hour and payments go through direct bank deposits between the 10th and 15th of each month.
-China recently banned for-profit teaching in China, which includes VIPKID.
-They are still accepting applications.
-However, I don’t know how long this opportunity will last or if they will change their business model.
+VIPKID hires individuals with a bachelor’s degree and some experience with kids to teach English online to students worldwide.
+The pay is $14.00-$22.00 per hour, and payments go through direct bank deposits between the 10th and 15th of each month.
+Because China banned for-profit teaching in 2021, and that was VIPKID’s target audience, there are not very many tutoring sessions available because there are fewer students.
+They are still accepting applications; however, you may find it difficult to secure work with the platform.

 For more companies that hire ESL teachers, read: Work-From-Home Teaching ESL Classes Online